gopi-suvanam/scribbler-website/_posts/2025-09-16-Coding-is-creativity-scribbler-is-your-canvas.md

 ---
 title: Coding is Creating – Scribbler is Your Canvas
-description: Use Scribbler to experiment with JavaScript code and express your creativity.
+description: Use Scribbler, the JavaScript notebook and online compiler, to experiment with JavaScript code and express your creativity.
 layout: post
 categories: Scribbler
 ---